Natgru06/Workshop2/README.md

 ### Question 2

-When i create my IPFS file the changing between torrent and IPFS is that we can access to the file content
+When i create my IPFS file the changing between torrent and IPFS is that we need the hash of the file to download it.
+It assures the integrity of the file when we download it.

 ![image](https://github.com/Natgru06/Workshop2/assets/108078812/ff6a808f-054d-4848-b302-77b7cade1560)